mpokorny/vysmaw/README.md

 The two primary artifacts produced by the build are a C language shared library, and a Python extension with a Python/Cython interface to the shared library.

-Note that there is no "install" make target yet.
-If you intend to build and run sample code, you may have to set PYTHONPATH to point to the vysmaw/py sub-directory of the build directory.
+Note that there is no "install" makefile target yet.
+If you intend to build and run sample code, you may have to set PYTHONPATH to point to the `py` sub-directory of the build directory.

 ## Interfaces

 ### C API

-At the moment, the API for the C language library is detailed in the vysmaw.h source file.
+At the moment, the API for the C language library is detailed in the `vysmaw.h` source file.
 Python programmers are encouraged to refer the comments in that file for documentation, as well.